 Here is John F. Kennedy’s challenge that started the Space Program: “I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the earth.”
 Hopefully the period in our Government of goals like “…go into Baghdad and take out Saddam Hussein” and “no timetables” is over.
 Goals need a completion date and need to have specific, measurable objectives.

 Why not just keep doing what we have been doing?
 The short answer: It isn’t working.
 America has had a “War on Poverty” since the Sixties.
 The Government—Federal, State, and local—has been trying the simple, obvious fixes that, to paraphrase Winston Churchill, are dead wrong.
 This is not a simple problem that can be solved with quick-fixes like vouchers, charter schools, or better pay for teachers, although those may play a role in the comprehensive solution.
-As an example, if our current educational system was working for all Americans, why do so many people feel we still need Affirmative Action more than 50 years after it was instituted?
-Although I fully agree with Supreme Court decisions for equality, such as public school de-segregation, I firmly believe that the courts are the wrong place for coming up with long-term solutions to problems.
-So here we are, over 50 years after the famed “I Have a Dream” speech on the steps of the Lincoln Memorial by Dr. Martin Luther King, Jr. We have made progress—institutionalized segregation has ended, we have elected a black President, yet inequality and poverty persist in America.
+I fully agree with Supreme Court decisions for equality, such as public school de-segregation, but, unfortunately, the courts are the wrong place for coming up with long-term solutions to problems.
+So here we are, over 50 years after the famed “I Have a Dream” speech on the steps of the Lincoln Memorial by Dr. Martin Luther King, Jr. We have made progress—institutionalized segregation has ended, we have elected a black President, yet racism, inequality, and poverty persist in America.
 It is time to end poverty in America.